Icinga/icinga-doc/markdown/en/distributed.md

 configure services that are being monitoring by distributed servers as follows...

--   The *check\_freshness* option in the service definitions should be set to 1.
-This enables "freshness" checking for the services.

--   The *freshness\_threshold* option in the service definitions should be set to a value (in seconds) which reflects how "fresh" the results for the services (provided by the distributed servers) should be.

--   The *check\_command* option in the service definitions should reflect valid commands that can be used to actively check the service from the central monitoring server.

 Icinga periodically checks the "freshness" of the results for all services that have freshness checking enabled.
 The